 How safe will you be after getting the vaccine?

-Even though most of the vaccines that are being administered across the globe have undergone multiple trials and have been found to be effective in the trial phases, we don’t yet know if these vaccines offer partial immunity or complete immunity.
-We don’t even know how long the vaccines will continue to be effective.
-There will be further studies that will find answers to these questions But for now, we can all take heart to the fact that the vaccines will help us fight off the coronavirus.
+Even though most of the vaccines that are being administered across the globe have undergone multiple trials and have been found to be effective in the trial phases and found to be efficacious, there are further studies ongoing to determine the long term effectiveness of the antibodies produced within the body by the Covid-19 vaccine.
+But for now, we can all take heart in the fact that the vaccines will help us fight off the coronavirus.

 Can we do any of the following?